JoeBwonKenobi/Apex-K-D-Prediction_Project/README.md

 # Apex K/D Prediction_Project
  Predicting future K/D Ratios for Apex Legends

+# **Project objective:**
-Project objective: construct a model to predict Kills and deaths in Apex Legends
+- Visualize trends throughout seasons, and construct a model to predict Kills a death ratio in Apex Legends.

+# **Methods**

-I obtained data directly from the in-game stats and made it into a dataframe so that I could visualize and prepare the data for modeling
+I obtained data directly from the in-game statistics and made it into a dataframe so that I could visualize and prepare the data for modeling.

 I preformed feature engineering to create more columns using the existing data.
 Here's a list of columns and how they were created: